 A Homecoming for Renowned Economic Organization

-Seen as one of the most prestigious learned societies in the ﬁeld of economics, the Econometric Society was founded in January 1930 by Yale economist Irving Fisher, Norwegian economist Ranger Frisch, and Princeton economist Charles F. Roos.
+Seen as one of the most prestigious learned societies in the ﬁeld of economics, the Econometric Society was founded on December 29, 1929 by Yale economist Irving Fisher, Norwegian economist Ranger Frisch, and Princeton economist Charles F. Roos.
 In 1933, the Society’s journal, Econometrica, was created with ﬁnancial backing from Alfred Cowles, founder of the Cowles Commission for Research in Economics (subsequently known as the Cowles Foundation).
 The business and editorial oﬀices were initially part of the Cowles Commission, located in Colorado Springs, Colorado, with Alfred Cowles serving as the Society’s secretary, treasurer, and circulation manager.

 The Society administrative oﬀices followed the Cowles Commission when it moved to Chicago in 1939, and eventually to New Haven in 1954 when the Commission relocated to Yale.
 It was also at this time that the Cowles Commission changed its name to the Cowles Foundation.
 In 1975, the Society oﬀices moved from Yale to Northwestern University, where they were housed for 30 years.
 In 2007, the Econometric Society oﬀices moved to New York University where they have remained until now.